alexmilowski/data-science/activities/common-crawl/README.md

 ## Run the Code on EMR ##

+In the previous step, you created an output bucket.
+In the example below, replace `{your-bucket-name}` with the name of the bucket you created.

 To run the tag count on EMR for one input, do the following:

     time python tag_counter.py -r emr --conf-path mrjob.conf --python-archive mrcc.py.tar.gz --no-output --output-dir s3://{your-bucket-name}/cc-test-1 --source s3 input/test-1.warc